3 Different Types Of Car Scratches (With Pictures)

-Whether you own an antique Mini or an out-of-the-box Lamborghini, the feeling is the same: the high-pitched screeching, the tortured sound of metal scraping on metal, and finally, a heart-breaking scar across your car’s precious bodywork.
+Whether you own an antique Mini or a Lamborghini, the feeling is the same: the high-pitched screeching, the tortured sound of metal scraping on metal, and finally, a heart-breaking scar across your car’s precious bodywork.

 Luckily for you, most scratches can easily be fixed.
-Depending on how deep they are, some can even be done on your own at home.
-With basic knowledge on the different types of scratches, some touch-up paint, and a steady hand, it’s a fairly simple and painless procedure.
+Depending on how deep they are, some can even be treated at home.
+With the basic knowledge of the types of scratches, some touch-up paint, and a steady hand, it’s a relatively simple and painless procedure.
 Not all scratches are made equal.

 The Main Causes of Scratches

-Scratches can come from many places, some of them unexpected.
+Scratches can come from many places, and most are unexpected.
 Ironically, the main culprit of clear-coat scratches is car washes.
-This includes improper technique from hand washes, but scratches mainly come from automatic car washes, which are notorious for not being gentle.
+This includes improper technique from hand washes but scratches mainly come from automatic car washes, which are notorious for not being gentle.
 They often use abrasive applicators that can easily cause surface swirls and scratches.

 1. Clear-Coat Scratches

 Clear coats exist on most modern cars.
 It’s a thin layer of clear, pigment-free finish, protecting the paint job from potential environmental damages like harsh sun, rain, and other drivers.
-A clear-coat scratch is the best kind of scratch to get, as it is the most superficial and thus, the easiest to repair.
+A clear-coat scratch is the best kind of scratch, as it is the most superficial and the easiest to repair.
 These include scratches and swirls from uncaring car washes.

-To tell if it’s just your clear coat that’s affected and it’s not down to the paint, you can do the “fingernail” test.
+To tell if it’s just your clear coat that’s affected, and it’s not down to the paint, you can do the “fingernail” test.
 Run your fingernail along the surface of the scratch.
 If your nail doesn’t catch, it’s likely just your clear coat that’s been damaged.
-Usually, all it needs is a good polish with a buffer and polishing compound, and you’ll be good to go.
+Usually, it needs a good polish with a buffer and polishing compound, and you’ll be good to go.

 How to Fix It